Last updated on April 18th, 2021 at 12:37 pm

 We stayed in the historic Wakulla Springs Lodge.
 This rustic yet elegant 27-room hotel reminds me of the historic lodges built in the national parks.
 It makes a great overnight stay along the byway.

 While you’re in this area, if you’re a bicyclist, we recommend you ride the Tallahassee-St. Marks Historic Railroad State Trail, a 16-mile bike trail that was Florida’s first rail-to-trail, preserving a historic corridor.
 It ends at picturesque St. Marks.
-The Wilderness Way rents bikes at a store adjacent to the trail, three miles north on SR 267.

 Once you return to the Big Bend Scenic Byway to Newport, it’s only two miles before your next side trip — the turn-off south to St. Marks, which is 20 minutes south.